Samasaur1/DiceKit/.github/PULL_REQUEST_TEMPLATE/PR_to_development.md

 - [ ] This
 - [ ] PR
 - [ ] Ensure the changelog has everything new that is being added

----

-> Once this PR has been found to be satisfactory, a maintainer may add the `merge-when-green` label to it.
-This will wait for tests to pass, then merge the PR.